Sending SMS through mobile phones is easy. If you can be reminded through email, you can now be reminded through SMS.

 where phonenumber = the 10 digit phone number

-This site: http://fonefinder.net/ only needs the first 7-digits and returns the cell phone provider.
+This site: http://fonefinder.net/ only needs the first seven digits and returns the cell phone provider.

 For ART Users

-The text message option on the ART works like most other software' that have the same feature.
-You need know your outgoing (SMTP) settings and your cell phones e-mail address. (all phones that can accept text messages have one provided by the cell service provider)
+The text message option on the ART works like most other software that has the same feature.
+You need to know your outgoing (SMTP) settings and your cell phone's e-mail address.

-SMTP - Outgoing mail service.
-Could be provided by your IT person or by the ISP (Internet service provider).
-If you are using your personal PC, call your ISP's Tech Department for that info.
+SMTP - outgoing mail service.
+Could be provided by your IT person or by the ISP (Internet Service Provider).
+If you are using your personal computer, call your ISP's Tech Department for that info.